 Questions like this are increasingly on the minds of Canadian consumers and restaurateurs alike.
 According to a recent survey from Restaurants Canada, eight out of 10 restaurants and other foodservice businesses across Canada say environmental sustainability is important to their success.

 Fortunately, when it comes to making sustainable choices about seafood, it’s easy to become Ocean Wise.
-In fact, we’re making it even easier with sustainable seafood programming at this year’s RC Show.
-Head over for more info on panels and workshops presented by Ocean Wise, High Liner Culinary and the Marine Stewardship Council.
+In fact, this year at RC Show 2019, we helped make it even easier with sustainable seafood programming.
+Head over for more info on the panels and workshops presented by Ocean Wise, High Liner Culinary and the Marine Stewardship Council that took place this year.

 Ocean Wise Is Here to Help!